 Gantarang Old Mosque.

-Gantarang Mosque is the one of the oldest mosque in Sulawesi, located about 12 km from Benteng City, at Gantarang Lalang Bata Village.
+Gantarang Mosque is the one of the oldest mosque in Sulawesi, located about 12 km away from Benteng City, at Gantarang Lalang Bata Village.
 There is an ancient mosque built in The XVI Century (1605) in the Era of Sultan Pangali Patta Raja who was first adopted Islam after Islamized by Datuk Ribandang.
 In this site there is Prophet Mohammed’s SAW foot print and Datuk Ribandang’s Grave which is believed as shrine that must be visited before ones pilgrim to Mecca.

 Nekara Museum Building is use Traditional house architecture, located at Matalalang Village, at East Coast of Benteng City.
 The museum has collection of heritage of Selayar Kingdom and several replica of heritage.

-Gong Gong is the oldest and largest in the world.
+The Gong Nekara is the oldest and largest in the world.
 The gong/drum was found in 1868 in Selayar Island, made of bronze by Dongson culture contained in the delta of Red River of North Vietnam.
 Its made in about 600 years before by referring to the metal casting with lost wax method.
 According to the researchers, the history regarded as one of the best examples of metal working culture.
 At the time of first the drum served as drum of war and ceremonial tools for the Kings Inauguration and others retual.
 The object located at Matalalang Village, at East Coast of Benteng City, about 4 km from Benteng City.

 Bitombang Old Village.